Publix: Presto!

-Presto! is an automated teller machine (ATM) network owned and operated by Publix Super Markets.
-There are over 1,100 Presto!
-ATMs in Florida, Alabama, Georgia, North Carolina, South Carolina, and Tennessee, all located at Publix retail stores.
-This network includes point of sale (POS) capabilities, meaning that debit, credit, electronic benefit transfer (EBT) cash, or EBT food stamp cards can be used to make purchases at any Publix store.
+Presto! is a surcharge-free automated teller machine (ATM) network owned and operated by Publix Super Markets.
+Every Publix Super Market has at least one ATM, and as of September, 2024, there are over 1,350 Presto!
+ATMs.
+These span 8 states including: Florida, Alabama, Georgia, North Carolina, South Carolina, Tennessee, Virginia, and Kentucky.
+This network also includes point of sale (POS) capabilities, meaning that debit, credit, electronic benefit transfer (EBT) cash, or EBT food stamp cards can be used to make purchases at any Publix store and was introduced in the 1980s.

 Working environment

+Publix has consistently been named one of Fortune’s 100 Best Companies to Work For.
+The company is one of only five (as of 2021) to have made the list every year since its inception in 1998.

 The company, founded in 1930, has never had a layoff.

-In 1995 Publix was sued "for sex discrimination in job assignments, promotions and allocation of hours" and settled for $81.5 million in 1997.
+In 1995, Publix was sued "for sex discrimination in job assignments, promotions and allocation of hours" and settled for $81.5 million in 1997.
 Publix had claimed that the suit was simply an effort by the United Food and Commercial Workers to unionize the company, but the judge ruled in favor of the plaintiffs and required Publix to "correct some of its statements."

 Publix announced that effective January 1, 2015, health coverage would be available to same-sex couples regardless of place of marriage, as long as they are legally married.
 In early 2018, Publix came under fire by the Human Rights Campaign and other LGBT rights organizations for refusing to cover PrEP HIV prevention drugs under its employee health plans.
 Shortly after the furor, Publix changed its health plans to cover PrEP.

 Political giving

-Publix Political giving is coordinated through their Political Action Committee (PAC), which the company leverages to promote business interests.
-As with other large corporations, the company operates independently of the Jenkins family as a separate entity.
-The ideas and contributions of these members does not reflect the views or business operations of Publix Super Markets.
+Publix political giving is coordinated through their Political Action Committee (PAC), which the company leverages to promote business interests.

-According to the Miami New Times, Publix' recent political leanings favor conservative causes, such as opposing the legalization of medical marijuana and the regulation of polystyrene, better known by the brand name Styrofoam.
-Publix also contributes to the PAC supporting Ron Desantis, whom some conservatives argue is a business-friendly governor.
-Following the Stoneman Douglas High School shooting, contributions to other conservative leaders - specifically Adam Putnam - resulted in local protests in the Miami Area. ".
+According to the Miami New Times, Publix's recent political leanings favor conservative causes, such as opposing the legalization of medical marijuana and the regulation of polystyrene, better known by the brand name Styrofoam.
+Publix also contributes to the PAC supporting Ron DeSantis, who some conservatives argue is a business-friendly governor.
+Following the Stoneman Douglas High School shooting, contributions to other conservative leaders—specifically Adam Putnam—resulted in local protests in the Miami Area.
 Moments before the protests began, the company announced that it would suspend corporate-funded political contributions and reevaluate their political funding practices.
 Six days after halting political contributions, the Florida Retail Federation, a trade group heavily funded (>80% in 2017) by Publix, donated an additional $100,000 to Putnam's Florida Grown PAC.

-In December 2020, Publix gave $100,000 to Florida governor Ron DeSantis' PAC.
-While many attribute to this donation Publix's ability to provide some of the first access to the vaccine for Florida residents, both the Governor and Publix spokeswoman Maria Brous rejected this claim as "baseless and ridiculous".
+In December 2020, Publix gave $100,000 to Florida governor Ron DeSantis's PAC.
+While some attributed to this donation Publix's partnership with the Florida government to provide COVID-19 vaccines to Florida residents, both the Governor and Publix spokeswoman Maria Brous rejected this claim as "baseless and ridiculous".
 Publix was able to distribute vaccines to seniors in their markets, while national providers like Walgreens and CVS focused on broader efforts.